Sailing at the 1996 Summer Olympics

 Sailing/Yachting is an Olympic sport starting from the Games of the 1st Olympiad (1896 Olympics in Athens, Greece).
 With the exception of 1904 and possibly the canceled 1916 Summer Olympics, sailing has always been included on the Olympic schedule.
 The Sailing program of 1996 consisted of a total of ten sailing classes (disciplines).
 For each class, with the exception of the Soling, eleven races were scheduled from 22 July to 2 August 1996 off the coast of Savannah at the Wassaw Sound (an area of the Atlantic Ocean).
 For the Soling ten fleetraces were scheduled followed by a series of matchraces for the top 6 boats of the fleetrace result.

 Venue

 According to the IOC statutes the contests in all sport disciplines must be held either in, or as close as possible to the city which the IOC has chosen.
 An exception was made for the Olympic yachting events, which customarily must be staged on the open sea.
 On account of this principle, the city of Savannah was chosen for the organization of the sailing events.
+Savannah is 400 kilometers from Atlanta, a four-hour drive in the same state via two major highways (Interstates 75 and 16).
 Spectators were given the opportunity to board boats that will sail out to the courses to provide a close look at the competition.
 About 1000 spectators per day made use of the opportunity.

 The sailing events were held off the coast of Savannah at the Wassaw Sound and the Atlantic Ocean.
 The venue used three locations: